 .avif)

-Azure Policy is an Azure governance service that defines, assigns, and evaluates rules to enforce organizational standards and assess compliance across subscriptions and resource groups.
-It is commonly used by cloud platform teams, security and compliance stakeholders, and DevOps engineers to reduce configuration drift, prevent non-compliant deployments, and improve visibility into policy adherence in large environments.
+Azure Policy is a governance service in Microsoft Azure that defines, assigns, and evaluates rules to enforce organizational standards and assess compliance across subscriptions and resource groups.
+It is commonly used by platform engineering teams, security and compliance stakeholders, and DevOps engineers to reduce configuration drift, prevent non-compliant deployments, and improve visibility into policy adherence at scale.

-Policies are typically applied through management groups and initiatives, then integrated into deployment workflows (for example, Azure Resource Manager or CI/CD pipelines) to control what can be created and how resources are configured.
-For broader governance context, see Azure Policy documentation.
+Policies are typically applied via management groups and initiatives, and can be integrated into deployment workflows such as Azure Resource Manager templates and CI/CD pipelines.
+For deeper product context, see the Azure Policy documentation.

 Azure Policy is a governance service that enforces and audits rules across Azure resources to improve compliance, standardization, and operational control at scale.